 Finally, the piece of resistance.
 The 102 was generously shipped over to me by an enthusiastic French reader of this site, who, upon going on a long honeymoon, offered me to review his amp.
 There are still nice people in the world!
 I was expecting much from the 102 because I have had 201’s in the past, and they fared pretty well, even compared to my model 10 at the time.
 But given what I heard in the current review with the OEM module, my enthusiasm was somewhat tempered.
 No need.
 Upon connecting it, even with a cold start, back was that familiar Rowland sound: utter transparency, tight, articulate yet powerful bass, a super clean yet human sounding midrange and treble that is almost in line with the treble of my long standing references, the Rowland model sixes.
 It’s weird though.
 I say “Rowland sound”, yet there’s no real Rowland components inside.
 Yet it sounds like modern Rowlands.
 Don’t ask me how that is possible.
 The only explanation I can come up with is that modern Rowlands already sound very neutral and refined and the B&O Ice power modules apparently strive for the same sound.

 There’s no harshness, no agression, no lack of resolution and no limiting of frequency range with the 102.
 If there’s anything that can be said against it, it is that it, too, can be a little lean and lacking colour.
 The 102 just isn’t quite as harmonically rich as my model sixes.
 Nor should it be at a tenth of the price.
 The 102 showed the other amps in this group where it’s at: much faster and more dynamic than the OEM module; more richly layered and more harmonically pleasing than the Trends and more resolving and refined than the Wadia.
 That all sounds logical enough.
 Except that it sounds so very different from the OEM module.
 Sure, there’s a family resemblance, but the 102 so easily trumps the OEM module that it raises suspicion.
-Both the OEM module and the one inside the 102 are designed for pro-audio (not high end audio such as the module in the 201’s) and aren’t the very best that B&O, and therefore Jeff Rowland, can produce, but the 125ASX2 OEM module is actually a newer version than the 200ASC module in the 102.
+Both the OEM module and the one inside the 102 are designed for pro-audio (not high end audio such as the module in the 201’s) and aren’t the very best that B&O, and therefore Jeff Rowland, can produce, but the 125ASX2 OEM module is a newer version than the 200ASC module in the 102.
 I cannot discover any real Jeff Rowland components inside, except for the little board attached to the XLR inputs.
-But even though it says “JRDG” on those boards, they look identical in build to the mainboard so I am tempted to think that it is all B&O. Still, these little input boards are missing from the OEM module which means that the OEM module is driven in unbalanced mode while the one inside the 102 actually makes use of both phases that are offered at the XLR input.
-Now, whether or not the modules themselves are balanced designs I do not know.
-I think not but can’t be sure.
-In the end it’s like the French owner said: little things can make big differences.
+These little input boards are missing from the OEM module which in this case means that the OEM module is driven in unbalanced mode while the one inside the 102 actually makes use of both phases that are offered at the XLR input.
+The manual for the 200ASC module confirms that the board is capable of balanced audio: